 For planning, slides, questions, tasks, etc staff have access to White Rose's resources, as well as a wide variety of online and offline resources including some from NRICH and the NCETM which are kept on our staff shared area.
-Staff also have both interactive and printable resources available on Mathletics and Purple Mash.
+Staff also have both interactive and printable resources available on Purple Mash, and further resources from Grammarsaurus, Primary Stars, Target Your Maths and I See Problem-Solving, as well as Fluency Bee in KS1 and Number Sense in Reception.
 Concrete resources are kept in a central store location and audited annually by the maths lead.